How to Track Calls When Using a Vanity Phone Number

 Google knows when someone is looking for a lawyer, plumber, pizza shop, or is just looking for information.

 Google changes the results page depending on the search intent.
-If the searcher is looking for a lawyer, Google morphs into the Google yellow pages, and the organic search results where Avvo and FindLaw might appear are below the fold, which is so far down the page that no one bothers to look there.
+If the searcher is looking for a lawyer, Google morphs into the “Yellow Pages,” and the organic search results where Avvo and FindLaw might appear are below the fold, which is so far down the page that no one bothers to look there.

 Avvo, FindLaw, and other attorney directories are simply no longer immediately visible when someone searches for a personal injury lawyer.
 Sometimes they are difficult to find, and with voice search, they can’t be found at all.
 But Google Ads can always be found at the top.